"Take a look at our 5 Free Days Out In Lincolnshire guide for some great ideas about how to enjoy a day out without literally having to spend a penny"

 Lincolnshire has over 50 miles of coastline, with fantastic sandy beaches, tranquil nature reserves and great seaside resorts!

-Four Lincolnshire beaches – at Cleethorpes, Mabelthorpe, Skegness and Sutton on Sea – have been awarded prestigious Blue Flags.
-(Blue Flags are given to beaches with high standards of cleanliness and good water quality).
+Four Lincolnshire beaches – at Cleethorpes, Mabelthorpe, Skegness and Sutton on Sea – have been awarded prestigious Blue Flags for cleanliness and quality.

 Lincolnshire has more prestigious Blue Flags than any other county on the East coast of England!

 Our family-friendly beaches are a great place to spend the day – and they’re free!

 It costs nothing to spend a day at the beach – just take a picnic, bucket and spade, beach ball, good book and plenty of sunscreen (finger’s crossed for the good weather!)

 Mabelthorpe, Chapel St Leonards and Sutton on Sea are quieter seaside resorts, for those of you who like things less hectic!

 Anderby Creek is totally unspoilt and a great place to unwind and spend a few relaxing hours by the sea.

 Lincolnshire also has fantastic nature reserves, including the excellent Gibraltar Point Nature Reserve on the banks of The Wash.

 There’s so much to choose from – that’s why we’ve included a trip to the seaside in our 5 Free Days Out In Lincolnshire guide!